UmarNaeem25/a3techverse-test/README.md

   <ol>
     <li>Open the frontend URL in your browser.</li>
     <li>Register a new user, login, and perform CRUD operations on products.</li>
+    <li>Search functionality is implemented using name, max price and min price as the filters</li>
     <li>API calls are authenticated using Laravel Sanctum with Bearer tokens.</li>
   </ol>